bisolutionsnepal/bierp-dockerfile/README.md

-# bierp-dockerfile
+# odoo-dockerfile
-Dockerfile for bierp docker images @dockerhub.
+Working DockerFile for Odoo versions 10,11,12.
+From OCA/OCB repository.